 Communication Education, Instructional Communication, Critical Theory, Qualitative Methods

-Dr. Sara Mathis is the Introductory Course Coordinator and Assistant Professor (term) in the Department of Communication.
-This is her first year at George Mason University.
-Sara holds a B.S. in Speech Communication Education from Illinois State University, an MA in Communication from the University of New Mexico, and a PhD from University of Utah.
+Dr. Sara Mathis is the Introductory Course Coordinator and Assistant Professor Instructional in the Department of Communication.
+This is her fourth year at George Mason University.
+Sara holds a B.S. in Speech Communication Education from Illinois State University, an MA in Communication from the University of New Mexico, and a PhD in Communication from the University of Utah.

 Sara's research interests include: basic course pedagogy, graduate teacher assistant training, curriculum development, assessment, and examination of identity(ies) in graduate teaching assistants and undergraduate students with emphasis on intersections of gender and race.